Ivo-Evans/sequential-migrate/README.md

 `build` should take one argument, which is the name the user chooses for the new migration.

-`build` should create a file which follows the `Migration` interface.
+`build` should create a file which follows the `MigrationAPI` interface.

 ### stateInterface